arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 05/09/2024 23:00 (UTC)`.
+The last change was detected on `Friday 05/10/2024 00:00 (UTC)`.
 New changes (if any) are picked up every 30 minutes.

 ### Code